 Configure a multi-module Maven project

-IntelliJ IDEA lets you create a multi-module Maven project.
+You can create a multi-module Maven project in IntelliJ IDEA.
 The multi-module project is defined by a parent POM file with several sub modules.

 Create a Maven parent project.
 IntelliJ IDEA creates a standard Maven layout including an src folder.

-In the Project tool window, remove the src folder (you would need it for very rare cases for your general project you don't need the src folder for the parent POM).
+In the Project tool window, remove the src folder since you would only need it in the very rare cases.
+For your general project, you don't need the src folder for the parent POM.

 In the New Module wizard following the instructions on how to add a module, specify the necessary information and click Finish.